 - Spinal infections: The spinal area can become infected due to a variety of factors such as surgery or a weak or compromised immune system.
 Back pain accompanied by a fever and tender warm spots on the back could be an indicator of this potentially serious condition.
 Other signs of a spinal infection may include fever, chills, stiff neck, and numbness or tingling in the extremities.

-- Mechanical problems: Back pain can also at times indicate a problem with the structure of the back, either due to a birth defect or a trauma/injury later in life.
+- Mechanical issues: Back pain can also at times indicate a problem with the structure of the back, either due to a birth defect or a trauma/injury later in life.
 Either one can cause the back to grow improperly or change the way it relates to other structures of the body, and thus produce pain.

 How Can Back Pain be Treated?

-There are so many different causes for back pain, so it comes as no surprise that there is a corresponding number of treatments available ranging from noninvasive therapies to a myriad of drugs and surgeries.
+There are many different causes for back pain, so it comes as no surprise that there is a corresponding number of treatments available ranging from noninvasive therapies to a myriad of drugs and surgeries.
 It’s best to begin with a conservative, common sense approach when it comes to dealing with back pain.
 And be very careful before submitting to back surgery.
 Back surgery has a notorious reputation for a very poor success rate.
 Beyond that, once you have the first one, and the pain is not resolved, it is usually recommended that you have additional surgeries to “solve” the concern.
 This can lead to even worse back pain, because one of the ways that chronic back pain manifests itself is through repeated back trauma including surgery.
 Chronic back pain can be a very difficult issue to treat.
 Also, be careful when you are consulting with a physician regarding back pain.
 Do not allow yourself to be subjected to excessive or unnecessary imaging studies such as CT scans, which can expose you to about five times the radiation of an ordinary x-ray.

 Most common, garden-variety back pain can be self-treated at home, and will resolve itself in short order.
 Here are some tips: